Run Tide! No. 1 Bama over non-P5 Cincy 27-6 in CFP semi - WHIZ News

 With their own dynamic quarterback in Desmond Ridder, the NFL prospect who returned for an extra season for just this chance, the Bearcats (13-1) were the nation’s only undefeated team until facing the playoff standard bearer.

+“Obviously this is gut-wrenching and really, really difficult for everybody, but most importantly for the 30 or so seniors that have brought this program and this team so far,” Bearcats coach Luke Fickell said.

-Coach Luke Fickell and Cincinnati broke through as the first non-P5 to make the four-team playoff, bolstered by a win the first Saturday of October at Notre Dame.
+Cincinnati’s breakthrough into the four-team playoff was bolstered by a win the first Saturday of October at Notre Dame.
 The Fighting Irish, who lost 31-14 to Alabama in a CFP semifinal Rose Bowl played at AT&T Stadium last New Year’s Day, didn’t lose another game this season and finished fifth in the final CFP rankings behind the history-making Bearcats.

-Ridder was sacked six times and outside of a 9-yard run on the opening play of the second half never got to be hurt Bama with his feet.
-He was 17 of 32 for 144 yards.
+Ridder was sacked six times and outside of a 9-yard run on the opening play of the second half never got to hurt Bama with his feet.
+He was 17-of-32 passing or 144 yards.

+“It’s one thing to sit there and watch on film, and to sit there and draw the twists and stunts they do on the board and work it through practice,” Ridder said.
+“It’s another thing to come down here and play it on a big stage.”

 Young, a 20-year-old sophomore, has a chance to become the fifth Alabama quarterback in 13 seasons to win a national title as a first-year starter.
 He completed 17 of 28 passes for 181 yards in the playoff game, four weeks after setting an SEC championship game record with 421 yards passing in a win over Georgia and three weeks after being the first Crimson Tide QB to win a Heisman Trophy.